mbehi/reading-notes/revisionsandthecloud-notes.md

   1. You stage the modified file.
   1. Then, you commit staged changes.
 - Check File Status
+ * To determine the stat of files, utilized the 'git status' command:
+ >
 - Tracking and Staging a New File
 - Committing a File
 - Committing All Changes